CREW-Brussels/CHORUS/README.md

 ![Screenshot 2025-04-01 122022](https://github.com/user-attachments/assets/61d38101-93b4-4bac-998d-ffde81f5e0a3)

 ***
-The system is now ready! :-)
+The system is now ready! :-) Drag and drop the two blueprints in the scene.
-You can now in play mode, with your inputs, Start and Stop the recording of an animation, and display it on an other avatar once it's stopped!
+You can now, in play mode and with your inputs, Start and Stop the recording of an animation, and display it on an other avatar once it's stopped!

 ***
 # Example 2: Echoes